Sources for information about intellectual freedom and censorship, especially in libraries.

 - Cooperative Children’s Book Center: Intellectual Freedom Maintained by the School of Education at University of Wisconsin-Madison

-- Libraries and Intellectual Freedom A basic introduction from the American Library Association, with links to more resources.
+- Intellectual Freedom: Issues and Resources From the American Library Association, with links to more resources.

 - National Coalition Against Censorship (NCAC) An alliance of anti-censorship non-profits focused advocacy and education.